Ashikaga Yoshiaki: Biography

-Most historians consider 1573 to have been the year in which the Ashikaga shogunate ended.
-The power of the Ashikaga was effectively destroyed on August 27, 1573, when Nobunaga drove Yoshiaki out of Kyoto.
+Yoshiaki's revolt and escape

+In 1573, Ashikaga Yoshiaki requested the aid of another warlord, Takeda Shingen, in overthrowing the Oda clan.
+Shingen led a force of about 30,000 westward and routed the army of Nobunaga's ally, Tokugawa Ieyasu, at Mikatagahara.
+Upon receiving this news, Yoshiaki himself raised an army and plunged into battle against Nobunaga, but Shingen's army never reached Kyoto.
+Shingen had died of illness.
+Unaware of this, Yoshiaki continued his fight against Nobunaga but eventually surrendered.
+Nobunaga spared Yoshiaki's life but decided to banish him from Kyoto.
+Most historians consider this the Ashikaga shogunate's end.
 Yoshiaki became a Buddhist monk, shaving his head and taking the name Sho-san, which he later changed to Rei-o In.

-Some note that Yoshiaki did not formally relinquish his empty title; and for this reason, the empty shell of the shogunate could be said to have continued for several more years.
+However, Yoshiaki did not formally relinquish his title as shogun.
+Accordingly, the empty shell of the Ashikaga shogunate could be said to have continued for several more years.
 Despite a renewed central authority in Kyoto and Nobunaga's attempt to unify the country, the struggle for power among warring states continued.
-Yoshiaki acted as rallying point for anti-Oda forces.
-He even raised troops himself, and sent them to fight against Oda Nobunaga's army during the Ishiyama Hongan-ji War.
-Even after Oda Nobunaga had died in 1582, the former shogun continued his efforts to regain power.
+Yoshiaki acted as a rallying point for anti-Oda forces.
+He even raised troops himself, and sent them to fight against Nobunaga's army during the Ishiyama Hongan-ji War.
+In 1576, he sought the support of the Mōri clan, the largest daimyō in Western Japan, and moved his base to Tomo (present-day Fukuyama City).
+The approximately ten-year period that followed is sometimes referred to as the "Tomo Shogunate (鞆幕府)".
+Even after Nobunaga had died in 1582, the former shogun continued his efforts to regain power.
 According to historian Mary Elizabeth Berry, Yoshiaki still resisted Nobunaga's de facto successor Toyotomi Hideyoshi by 1590.